lcenchew/mbox-uploader-osx-tb/README.rst

 There are two command line switches:

-- --reauth : forces reauthentication<br />
+- --reauth : forces reauthentication
 - --redoall: forces reimporting of all messages in MBOX